Pavi114/Branch-Predictors/README.md

   ![fig](./samples/16k.jpeg)

 ## **Observation and Inference**
-- The five schemes have accuracy / mis-prediction curves of similar shape for a given buffer size.
+- The five schemes have accuracy / mis-prediction curves of similar shape.
 The differences between their prediction accuracies are somewhat predictable.
 Since the performance of static predictor on a program is solely determined by the program's branch behavior, we can conclude that the branch behavior of a program is the most important parameter in determining the prediction accuracy of each scheme.
 - The effect of varying the buffer size over five dynamic schemes is given in the graph below.
     - The curve for the bimodal (1-bit and 2-bit) schemes goes flat when the number of n-bit counters gets above about 6000.
 Therefore, for the bimodal scheme, buffer size is not a limiting factor when it is more than 8K bits.
     - The common correlation scheme, GShare and Tournament scheme has noticeable improvement in performance with increased buffer size.